FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

    * **User**: Click on create post button
     * **System**: Directs the user to the Create Conference Page
     * **User**: Adds the information needed and clicks on create talk
-    * **System**: Verifies that a conference with the same Title, Date and Place exists.
+    * **System**: Verifies that a talk with the same Title, Date and Place exists.
 Throws an error

 <br>